 -Compensation Committee.
 Our board of directors has established a compensation committee.
 The compensation committee determines compensation for our executive officers and administers our 2001 Plan, which is described below.
 The committee determines compensation policies, evaluates performance, and sets compensation levels.
 Membership of the compensation committee is comprised of Messrs.
-Coulon and Parker.
-Mr. Parker is presently an "interested person," as such term is defined in the 1940 Act.
-Mr. Coulon serves as the compensation committee chairman.
+Coulon and Outland.